home-assistant/home-assistant.io/source/voice_control/builtin_sentences.markdown

     - *"How many people are in the kitchen"*
     - *"Who is in the garage"*
     - *"Where is Anne"*
+- **Abort wake word**
+    - *"Nevermind"*: If you triggered the wake word by mistake and want to stop Home Assistant from listening

-This only works, if those {% term entities %} are available and are named exactly the way you call them.
+The sentences only work, if the {% term entities %} are available and are named exactly the way you call them.

 In addition to individual {% term entities %}, commands can target **areas**:

 - *"turn on all lights in the living room"*
 - *"open windows in the kitchen"*
-- *"change kitchen brightness to 50%"*
+- *"change office brightness to 50%"*
 - *"set bedroom lights to green"*

 Entity [aliases](/voice_control/aliases) are also matched so that multiple names can be used, even in different languages.